Summer Research Internships

 - Aspirnaut™ STEP-UP funded interns receive payment directly from the National Institutes of Health.

-- Aspirnaut™ Undergraduate Research Interns on the Pathobiology of Diabetic Nephropathy are paid in two payments: one payment at the conclusion of June 2016, one payment after the successful completion of all program components and payment of housing costs.
+- Aspirnaut™ Undergraduate Research Interns on the Pathobiology of Diabetic Nephropathy are paid in three payments: one payment at the conclusion of June, July, and August.

 - Berea/Aspirnaut™ Hal Moses Summer Research Interns are paid according to the Berea College pay schedule.